Teck Resources: Teck-Hughes (1913–)

-Teck-Hughes Gold Mines Limited was established in 1913 in Ontario, following the discovery of gold in 1912 by prospectors Sandy McIntyre and James Hughes, in Teck Township—now known as Kirkland Lake.
+Teck-Hughes Gold Mines Limited was incorporated on 8 April 1913 to take over the Hughes-Reamsbottom claims at Kirkland Lake.
+The company was founded by a group of Toronto businessmen, all of whom were directors of the Great Northern Silver Company Limited.
+The original directors of the company were president A. D. Crooks, first vice-president Frank Plummer, second vice-president James A. Hughes, John H. Hyland, W. J. Green, S. H. Bradford, and William Ross Smyth.
+F. L. Cody was the first company secretary.
+Teck was capitalised at $2 million, and Great Northern Silver held a 25 per cent stake in the new company.
 Teck's first president was Alexander David Crooks (1864–1941), a prominent Toronto lawyer and partner in the firm Cameron & Crooks, which he had founded with Alexander Cameron.
 Crooks was the grandson of politician James Crooks, and the son-in-law of William Hodgson Ellis, dean of engineering at the University of Toronto.

 In November 1913, an English syndicate led by C. A. Foster of Haileybury, Ontario and represented by Harry Cecil purchased $150,000 of Teck shares from Great Northern Silver Mines.
 The following month, the syndicate for Kirkland Lake Proprietary Limited as a holding company for its expanding portfolio of mines.

 An American group of investors led by Charles Land Denison, including International Nickel Company (INCo)'s Albert W. Johnston, acquired two thirds of Teck-Hughes' shares.
 It was Ontario's first gold mine in commercial production.
 At the Teck-Hughes annual meeting on 17 October 1915, the Buffalo group took control of the company formally.
 Charles Land Denison (1886–1930) replaced Crooks as president.
 R. W. Pomeroy of Buffalo was elected vice-president, Crooks became secretary, and H. Clark became treasurer.
 The other directors were A. W. Johnston and J. F. Thompson.